MicroStrategy/embedding-sdk-docs/versioned_docs/version-2021/upgrade.md

 ---
 sidebar_position: 3
 title: Upgrade to a Newer Version of MicroStrategy
-date: Last Modified
-permalink: /upgrade
-has_toc: false
-eleventyNavigation:
-  key: Upgrade to a Newer Version of MicroStrategy
 ---

 The JavaScript library for embedding dossiers is included in the MicroStrategy installation so it is automatically updated when you upgrade to a newer version of MicroStrategy.
 However, you need to follow certain practices to preserve settings you have made and customizations you have created in the current version.